 17. Personal/laptop computers, typewriters and calculators may be used in the library unless they pose a hazard or are a nuisance to others.
 Users may use available electrical outlets only if the outlets are not servicing library equipment or being used by maintenance personnel.
 The library is not responsible for any damage, lost data, etc. resulting from power surges, electrical outages and other such acts.
 No equipment shall be attached to any of the Judiciary’s electronic/data connections.

-19. Users shall place their beepers and cellular telephones on silent or vibrate when they enter the library.
-All cellular phone use is limited to the area outside of the library.
+19. Users shall place their electronic devices on silent or vibrate when they enter the library.
+All cellular phone conversations are limited to the area outside of the library.
 Charging of cellular phones using library electrical outlets is not allowed.